-Section 4: Learning.
+Chapter 4: Learning.
 We derive an efficient algorithm for learning the parameters of a quality model when the diversity model is held fixed.
-We employ this learning algorithm to perform extractive summarization of news text.
+We then discuss the difficulties of learning the diversity model, and conjecture that it is NP-hard in general.
+Finally, we employ our learning algorithm to perform extractive summarization of news text.

-Section 5: k-DPPs.
-We present an extension of DPPs that allows for explicit control over the number of items selected by the model.
-We show not only that this extension solves an important practical problem, but also that it increases expressive power: a k-DPP can capture distributions that a standard DPP cannot.
-The extension to k-DPPs necessitates new algorithms for efficient inference based on recursions for the elementary symmetric polynomials.
+Chapter 5: k-DPPs.
+In this chapter we present a practical extension of DPPs that allows for modeling sets of fixed size.
+We show not only that this extension solves an important practical problem, but also that it increases the expressiveness of the model: a k-DPP can capture distributions that a standard DPP cannot.
+The extension to k-DPPs necessitates new algorithms for efficient inference, which we provide.
 We validate the new model experimentally on an image search task.

-Section 6: Structured DPPs.
-We extend DPPs to model diverse sets of structured items, such as sequences or trees, where there are combinatorially many possible configurations.
-In this setting the number of possible subsets is doubly exponential, presenting a daunting computational challenge.
-However, we show that a factorization of the quality and diversity models together with the dual representation for DPPs makes efficient inference possible using second-order message passing.
-We demonstrate structured DPPs on a toy geographical paths problem, a still-image multiple pose estimation task, and two highdimensional text threading tasks.
+Chapter 6: Structured DPPs.
+In practice, we frequently encounter complex data items having combinatorially many possible configurations, e.g., sequences.
+In this chapter, we extend DPPs to model diverse sets of such structured items.
+We give a natural factorization of the quality and diversity terms over structure "parts", and show how this leads to tractable inference algorithms using second-order message passing.
+We demonstrate structured DPPs on a toy geographical paths problem, a still-image multiple pose estimation task, and two high-dimensional text threading tasks.